madtrick/piwpew-bot/README.md

 #### Deploy mine

 Deploy a mine.
-The game engine replies with a `Response` object telling if the mine was deployed.
+The game engine replies with a `Response` object telling if the mine was deployed together with the number of remaining mines.

-TODO: include number of remaining mines in the response from the server

 ### Notifications